-The following table outlines the equity incentive awards, being option-based and share-based awards, made to each director (other than Mr. Attew and Mr. Everett, whose compensation is disclosed in the "Executive Summary Compensation Table" for NEOs) that were outstanding at December 31, 2023.
-Dr. O'Dea and Mr. Tetzlaff ceased to be Directors on June 14, 2023.
+The following table outlines the equity incentive awards, being option-based and share-based awards, made to each Director (other than Mr. Everett, whose compensation is disclosed in the "Executive Summary Compensation Table" for NEOs) that were outstanding at December 31, 2024.
 Option exercise price values are presented in C\$, consistent with the currency in which the Common Shares trade on the TSX.